Young Sheldon

-Young Sheldon is an American sitcom television series created by Chuck Lorre and Steven Molaro which aired on CBS from September 25, 2017, to May 16, 2024.
-The series is a spin-off prequel to The Big Bang Theory that takes place during the late 1980s and early-to-mid-1990s, and follows child prodigy Sheldon Cooper as he grows up with his family in East Texas.
-Iain Armitage stars as Sheldon, alongside Zoe Perry, Lance Barber, Montana Jordan, Raegan Revord, and Annie Potts.
-Jim Parsons, who portrayed the adult Sheldon Cooper on The Big Bang Theory, narrated the series and served as an executive producer.
+Young Sheldon is an American sitcom television series created by Chuck Lorre and Steven Molaro that aired on CBS from September 25, 2017, to May 16, 2024.
+A spin-off and prequel to The Big Bang Theory, the series is set from the late 1980s to the mid-1990s and follows the childhood of Sheldon Cooper, gifted young prodigy growing up with his family in Medford, Texas.
+The show stars Iain Armitage as Sheldon, alongside Zoe Perry, Lance Barber, Montana Jordan, Raegan Revord, and Annie Potts among many others.
+Jim Parsons, who portrayed the adult Sheldon Cooper on The Big Bang Theory, serves as the series' narrator and an executive producer.

-Development of the prequel series began in November 2016, from an initial idea that Parsons passed along to The Big Bang Theory producers.
-The following March, Armitage and Perry were cast, and the series was ordered by CBS.
-Young Sheldon premiered as a special preview on September 25, 2017, and was picked up for a full season that began airing weekly on November 2, 2017.
-In November 2023, CBS announced that the series would end after its seventh season.
+Development of the prequel began in November 2016, based on an idea Parsons shared with The Big Bang Theory producers.
+By March 2017, Armitage and Perry were cast, and CBS ordered the series.
+Young Sheldon premiered as a special preview on September 25, 2017, and was picked up for a full season that began airing on November 2, 2017.
+In November 2023, CBS announced that the series would conclude after its seventh season.
 The one-hour series finale aired on May 16, 2024.
 The series received positive reviews from critics.

 In January 2024, it was announced that a spin-off series focused on Georgie Cooper and Mandy McAllister was in development.
-In March 2024, CBS greenlit the series, titled Georgie & Mandy's First Marriage.
-The first episode was broadcast on October 17, 2024.
+By March 2024, CBS had greenlit the series, titled Georgie & Mandy's First Marriage, which premiered on October 17, 2024.

 Plot

-Seasons 1–3 (1989–1991)
+Seasons 1–3 (set in 1989–1991)

-The series opens in fall 1989 with nine-year-old Sheldon Cooper beginning high school at Medford High School in East Texas.
+The series opens in the fall of 1989 with nine-year-old Sheldon Cooper beginning high school as a freshman at Medford High School in East Texas.
 As a child prodigy with an exceptional intellect, Sheldon struggles to fit in socially while excelling academically.
 His family dynamics are central to early storylines: his devoutly religious mother Mary often clashes with his scientific skepticism, while his father George Sr. attempts to understand his son despite their intellectual differences.
 Sheldon's relationship with his twin sister Missy is characterized by typical sibling rivalry, though they maintain a close bond, while his older brother Georgie often feels overshadowed by the attention Sheldon receives.

-Throughout these seasons, Sheldon begins his college education by auditing physics classes taught by Dr. John Sturgis at East Texas Tech.
-His grandmother Constance (also known as Connie and Meemaw), who calls him "Moonpie," serves as one of his strongest advocates and begins a romantic relationship with Dr. Sturgis.
+Throughout these seasons, Sheldon begins his college education by auditing physics classes taught by Dr. John Sturgis at East Texas Tech College.
+His grandmother Constance Tucker (also known as Connie and Meemaw), who calls him "Moonpie," whom he calls "Meemaw" serves as one of his strongest advocates and begins a romantic relationship with Dr. Sturgis.
 The family faces various challenges, including financial struggles and George Sr.'s demanding coaching schedule.
-Sheldon's social development is explored through his friendship with Tam Nguyen, a Vietnamese-American classmate who introduces him to comic books and role-playing games.
+Sheldon's social development is explored through his friendship with Tam Nguyen, a Vietnamese-American classmate who introduces him to comic books and role-playing games such as Dungeons & Dragons.
 The series also introduces Paige Swanson, another child prodigy who serves as both a friend and academic rival to Sheldon.